Uranium Dicarbide SDS

 5. FIREFIGHTING MEASURES

-• Suitable extinguishing media: Dry chemical, carbon dioxide, water spray or regular foam.
+• Suitable extinguishing media: Dry chemical, carbon dioxide, water spray, or regular foam.

 • Fire and explosion hazard: Dangerous fire hazard when exposed to heat or flame.
 Dangerous explosion hazard when exposed to heat or flame.
 Pyrophoric.